appdotnet/ADNpy/docs/getting_started.rst

 In this example, you are fetching the last 20 posts created by the authenticated user, and then iterating over them to print them out.

-The :ref:`auth_tutorial` goes into more details about authentication.

 API
 ===